 We started a free monthly newsletter in 2010 which informs you about the highlights published on the site as well as a list of the most recent events from our events calendar.
 From your feedback we have learned that a weekly newsletter containing all published news, articles, and videos to keep you informed of what is happening in the community and in your research field is a great addition and we installed this in May 2011.

 ChemistryViews.org is made in Europe for the world.
 Figure 1 serves as an example of the international nature of the ChemistryViews.org usage which comes about equally from the Americas, Asia, and Europe.
 The top five countries in terms of usage are the USA and Germany, followed by UK, India, and PR China.

 Figure 1.
 Visits by continent from May 2010 till today.

 We saw enormous growth in unique visitors last year of 230%.
 Compared to similar sites this is extremely good.

 Table 1 shows the most-viewed content, measured from the start of ChemistryViews.org until now.
-It also shows the interdisciplinary and the broad range of our content.
-The high quality content is written or commissioned from international leading scientists in their field by the in-house Editorial Office.
+It also shows the interdisciplinary and broad range of our content.
+The high-quality content is written or commissioned from international leading scientists in their field by the in-house Editorial Office.
 A very special honor for the Editorial Office this year was being awarded the German Chemical Society (GDCh) Prize for Journalists and Writers.